paulslevin/siluetti/README.md

 # siluetti
-App for solving hanji puzzles
+App for solving hanji puzzles.
+The name is inspired by the Finnish magazine "Siluetti Ristikot".